FauxKiwi/Pumpkin-Engine/README.md

 - onEvent(event: Event): Called with every event that happens
 ### Layers
 This engine is using layers that are stacked on top of each other. <br>
-For your game, create a layer by extending {com.pumpkin.core.layer.Layer}. <br>
+For your game, create a layer by extending `com.pumpkin.core.layer.Layer`. <br>
 A layer contains five event functions:
 - onAttach(): Called when the layer is attached
 - onDetach(): Called when the layer is detached